-Avid readers may notice that this is similar to another molten cake post.
+Avid readers may notice that this is similar to another molten chocolate cake post.
 Well it’s the same.
 But with new photos and better instructions.

 The prep for this recipe is super simple.
 The first step is tempering the chocolate and butter on a double-broiler.

 After that, you simply whisk the eggs, incorporate sugar, then chocolate (cooled to room temp – you don’t want to cook the eggs!), then flour, one thing at a time until it’s all mixed.
 Then you pour the mixture into your oiled muffin tin, 3/4 full for each cup.